 While there may be the added variable of technological difficulties, the main takeaway from my first Zoom hearing applies to in-person appearances as well: prepare.
 Prepare to use unfamiliar technology, prepare your legal arguments, prepare to respond to questions from the judge, and most importantly, prepare to adapt to the situation when things don’t go according to plan.
 Though instituted as a response to the challenges brought about by the COVID-19 pandemic, Zoom hearings may be here to stay.
 Make sure to familiarize yourself with the technology in advance of your first Zoom hearing, and prepare, prepare, prepare.

-Shernaz Patel is a recent graduate of Western Law with a Certificate in Global Sustainability.
+Shernaz Patel is a graduate of Western Law with a Certificate in Global Sustainability.
 Prior to law school, Shernaz was a student-athlete, earning an undergraduate degree from the University of Toronto in Criminology and Socio-Legal Studies while competing at the national level in the sport of competitive swimming.
-Connect with Shernaz on LinkedIn.